-The Report by the Commission on Pollution and Health will be published in The Lancet in the fall of 2017.
-The Report will analyze and communicate the massive scope of the health and economic costs of air, water and soil pollution.
-Through analyses of existing and emerging data, the Report will reveal pollution’s severe and underreported contribution to the Global Burden of Disease.
-It will uncover the economic costs of pollution to low- and middle-income countries, and compare the costs of inaction to the costs of available solutions.
-It will inform key decision makers around the world about the burden that pollution places on health and economic development, and about cost-effective pollution control solutions and strategies.
-The Commission will bring pollution squarely into the international development agenda.
+The Commission on Pollution and Health analyzes and communicates the massive scope of the health and economic costs of air, water and soil pollution.
+Through analyses of existing and emerging data, the Report reveals pollution’s severe and underreported contribution to the Global Burden of Disease.
+It uncovers the economic costs of pollution to low- and middle-income countries, and compare the costs of inaction to the costs of available solutions.
+It informs key decision makers around the world about the burden that pollution places on health and economic development, and about cost-effective pollution control solutions and strategies.

 The Lancet is one of the world’s oldest and best known medical journals, publishing a weekly journal and nine monthly specialty journals in the fields of global health, diabetes and endocrinology, oncology, haematology, neurology, psychiatry, respiratory medicine, infectious diseases and HIV.

 The Global Alliance on Health and Pollution (GAHP) is a collaborative body that facilitates the provision of technical and financial resources to governments and communities to reduce the impacts of pollution on health in low- and middle-income countries.
 GAHP members include World Bank, European Commission, UNEP, UNDP, UNIDO, Asian Development Bank, ministries of environment and health from around the world, and a host of civil society organizations.
 The non-profit organization Pure Earth (formerly Blacksmith Institute) is the Secretariat of GAHP and coordinates the work of the Commission.